• Home

 Figure: Concepts from Watson NLP

-Figure: Part of Speech from Watson NLP
+Figure: Part of Speech from Watson NLPpicture3

 As you see, the Watson NLP recognizes “white floral dress” as keywords and “Black” as concept.
 Ideally it should have recognized “black and white” as concept as we are looking for a combination of these colors.